Wexford Martyrs

 The Wexford Martyrs were Matthew Lambert, Robert Meyler, Edward Cheevers and Patrick Cavanagh.
-In 1581, they were convicted of high treason for aiding in the escape of James Eustace, 3rd Viscount Baltinglass; for similarly conveying a Jesuit and other Catholic priests and laymen out of Ireland; and for refusing to take the Oath of Supremacy which declared Elizabeth I of England to be the Supreme Head of the Church within her dominions.
+In 1581, they were convicted of high treason for aiding in the escape of James Eustace, 3rd Viscount Baltinglass; for similarly conveying a Jesuit and other Catholic priests and laymen out of Ireland; and for refusing to take the Oath of Supremacy which declared Elizabeth I of England to be the Supreme Governor of the Church within her dominions.
 On 5 July 1581, they were hanged, drawn and quartered in Wexford, Ireland.
 They were beatified in 1992 by Pope John Paul II.

 Background

 In the Pale the predominant religion was Catholic, and the Catholics saw a growing threat from the Protestant-dominated government, a perception supported by their marked decline in participation within the kingdom's government.
 English-born Protestants increasingly occupied positions of authority.
 The people of the Pale resented taxes on their property for the government's military policy against the Gaelic nobility of Ireland and rebellious Hiberno-Normans.
 Troops were also billeted upon their lands.
 James Eustace's father, Rowland Eustace, 2nd Viscount Baltinglass, had been imprisoned in Dublin Castle by the Elizabethan administration for his opposition.

 During the summer of 1580, James Eustace, 3rd Viscount Baltinglass, apparently prompted almost entirely by religious motives, raised an army in County Wicklow, in support of Second Desmond Rebellion in Munster.
 The Viscount's allies included the coalition of Irish clans led by Fiach McHugh O'Byrne, Chief of the Name of Clann Uí Bhroin (Clan O'Byrne) and Lord of Ranelagh.
 At first the uprising was successful, but Baltinglass did not coordinate his efforts with those of Desmond and could not sustain the conflict.
 He and his followers were outlawed.
 Forty-five were hanged in Dublin.
 James Eustace escaped to Munster, where Desmond was still in revolt.
 After the Rebel Earl of Desmond was killed, Baltinglass sought to flee for Spain.